serge-medvedev/freeton-toolbox/README.md

 This one is much simpler.
 We'll have to run a periodic [cron job](operator/crontab) to get email notifications sent by the Validator and confirm those transactions locally.
 To do this we'll be using __imapfilter__ utility (see the [configuration file sample](operator/imapfilter/config.lua)) for dealing with emails and dockerized version of `tonos-cli` utility for dealing with transactions.

-1. Repeat steps 1, 2 and 3 of the previous section
+1. Repeat step 1 of the previous section

-2. Put custodian keys in the file `/opt/freeton-toolbox/.secrets/deploy.keys.json`
+2. Put the custodian keys in `/opt/freeton-toolbox/.secrets/deploy.keys.json`

 3. Build the `tonos-cli` image:
     ```bash